By Janice Jones |Last Updated 06-01-2023

-The slip stitch is rarely covered as an actual crochet stitch because it's main purpose is to move from one place on a piece of fabric, or as an edge when finishing off a project.
+The crochet slip stitch is rarely covered as an actual crochet stitch because it's main purpose is to move from one place on a piece of fabric, to join a ring, or as an edge when finishing off a project.

 You could work the stitch in rows, but the stitch is so short that the fabric you create would be so dense.
 But if dense is what you need such as making handles for a bag or tote, they the slip stitch is very practical.

 The only other reasons for using a slip stitch is to join a new ball of yarn or join rounds if you are doing circular crochet.
 In fact, circular crochet is likely the place where you would see this stitch used the most.

 The Crochet slip stitch is called the same in both the US and UK, but in the US, it is abbreviated “sl st," and in the UK, it is often abbreviated “ss.”

 The symbol for the slip stitch is “•” which can be seen in crochet charts.

 Make a foundation chain to the length required and add one chain.
 Insert the hook into the second chain from the hook.

 Turn the hook so it is facing you, wrap the yarn around the hook and draw through both stitches.

 To continue, insert the hook into the next chain stitch, wrap the yarn around the hook and draw through both stitches.
 Continue in this manner for the rest of the row.